shadowezz/Productiv/docs/UserGuide.md

 Format: `edit INDEX [t/TITLE] [m/MILESTONE] [by/DEADLINE] [d/DESCRIPTION] [c/CONTACTS]`
 * `INDEX` is the index number of the deliverable in your displayed deliverable list.
 * `INDEX` must be a positive integer.
-* At least one of the optional fields must be provided.
+* At least one of the fields of the deliverable must be changed.
 * The existing values of the specified deliverable will be updated to the input values.

 Examples: